actions-marketplace-validations/dpguthrie_last-workflow-created-at/README.md

 # Credit

-This action was taken in its entirety and changed only slightly from [last-workflow-status](https://github.com/MercymeIlya/last-workflow-status) to return the completed_at field instead of the status.
+This action was taken in its entirety and changed only slightly from [last-workflow-status](https://github.com/MercymeIlya/last-workflow-status) to return the created_at field instead of the status.

-# Last workflow completed_at
+# Last workflow created_at

-Simple GitHub action to get previous workflow completed_at.
-Was inspired by sending notification after build status changing in
+Simple GitHub action to get previous workflow created_at.
+Was inspired by sending notification after build status changing in [Travis CI](https://docs.travis-ci.com/user/notifications/#changing-notification-frequency).
-[Travis CI](https://docs.travis-ci.com/user/notifications/#changing-notification-frequency).
 ```yaml
 notifications: